csulfrian/lemon-defect-detection/src/README.md

 - Choose your chosen metrics

-- Run `model.py` from the home folder of the project.
+- Run `python src/model.py` from the home folder of the project.